-Kansas voters (yes…Kansas!) made history in the midterm elections of 2018 when they selected SHARICE DAVIDS to be their next congresswoman.
+Kansas voters (yes…Kansas!) made history in the midterm elections of 2018 — and repeated it in 2020 with her re-election! — when they selected SHARICE DAVIDS to be their congresswoman.
 Davids, a member of the Ho-Chunk Nation, will be the first Native American woman to serve in Congress — a distinction she shared with New Mexico’s Deb Haaland, who also won — and the first openly LGBT person to represent the state of Kansas.

 “We have the opportunity to reset expectations about what people think when they think of Kansas,” Davids said during her victory speech before hundreds of supporters at the Embassy Suites in Olathe.
 “We know there are so many of us who welcome everyone, who see everyone and who know that everyone should have the opportunity to succeed.”
 Davids had 54 percent of the vote to her Republican opponent’s 44 percent.

 “It’s significant beyond Kansas,” said Davis Hammett, an LGBT rights activist from Topeka.
 “This is significant to all LGBT folks in the Midwest.
 She really feels like the voice for all the LGBT folks in the Midwest.
 And I know that there’s a similar feeling in Native American communities.”